 Horsley is a small, charming Derbyshire village situated 5 miles north of Derby in the Amber Valley area.
 It has a population of less than 500 and its main street is lined with mature trees.
 It has a church, a village green with chestnut tree, a primary school, a pub and a quality golf course (with a restaurant and function room) on the outskirts.

-Horsley has a flourishing community with a bowls club, an over 60’s club and a W.I.
+Horsley has a flourishing community with a bowls club, a monthly Ladies Night and a W.I.
 It has an active parish council and walking is a popular activity with some beautiful surrounding countryside.

 The present Church of England school opened in 1828, enlarged in 1874 and is still thriving today.
 The village pub is called the Coach and Horses, serving food as well as alcohol.
 There was another pub in Horsley called the Ship Inn, which dated back to 1625, but this is now a private house.